oeo/prompts/readme.md

 # examples
-ward verify            # verify latest ward verify 2          # verify index 2
+ward verify            # verify latest ward verify 0          # verify latest ward verify 2          # verify index 2
-ward verify 66b        # verify hash 66b7d91
+ward verify 66b        # verify archive with commit hash 66b7d91
 ```

 options:
 - `--json` - output in JSON format

 ### restore
-extract files. this will restore the specified archive to the `private` directory.
+extract files. this will restore the specified archive and replace any files in your vault or `private` directory.

 ![restoring an archive](assets/restore.png)